WebberZone/top-10/readme.txt

 The plugin uses <a href="http://www.binarymoon.co.uk/projects/timthumb/">timthumb</a> to generate thumbnails by default.
 Depending on the configuration of your webhost you might run into certain problems.
 Please check out <a href="http://www.binarymoon.co.uk/2010/11/timthumb-hints-tips/">the timthumb troubleshooting page</a> regarding permission settings for the folder and files.

-= Can this plugin replace Google Analytics? =

-Never.
-This plugin is designed to only track the number of pageviews on your blog posts and display the same.
-It cannot replace Google Analytics or any other full fledged statistics application.

 = Manual install =

 You may choose to not display the post count automatically.
 If you do so, then in order to display the post count, you will need to add `<?php if(function_exists('echo_tptn_post_count')) echo_tptn_post_count(); ?>`.